Finding the best Telstra network mobile plans

 Pros & cons:

-- 4G and 5G download speeds are capped at 150Mbps.
-However, this is still fast enough for online activities such as streaming, browsing and social media.
+- 4G and 5G download speeds are capped at 150Mbps, but this is fast enough for online activities on your phone.

 Mobile network: Wholesale Telstra 4G/5G network